josidridolfo/josidridolfo/README.md

 - 👋 Hi, I’m @josidridolfo
-- 👀 I’m interested in leveraging technology and creating dedicated, pragmatic tools to streamline workflows at NGOs.
+- 👀 I’m interested in leveraging technology to create dedicated, pragmatic tools that streamline business workflows.
-- 🌱 I have an MA in Philosophy from Northern Illinois University, and I am currently a Master of Science in Computer Science student at Northeastern University's Khoury College of Computer Science.
-My career background is in international development and humanitarian action in vulnerable and conflict-affected contexts.
+- I have an MS in Computer Science from Northeastern University as well as an MA in Philosophy from Northern Illinois University.
+My career background is in international development and humanitarian action in vulnerable and conflict-affected contexts, and I'm eager to use my skills to .
 -  I'm comfortable using a variety of tools and languages, including Python and various libraries (incl.
 Pandas, Seaborn, and MatPlotLib), Java, MySQL, HTML, CSS (incl.
-Bootstrap), and JavaScript (especially React and Redux).
+Bootstrap), and JavaScript (especially VanillaJS and React).
-- 💞️ I’m looking to collaborate on projects that are practical and in-line with my humanitarian values.
+- I’m looking to collaborate on projects that are practical and in-line with my values.
 - 📫 How to reach me - PM me here!

 <!---